JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 ```

-After some 'sit back and relax' you have the model in file model.keras and the encoded labels in label_encoders.pkl.
+After some 'sit back and relax' you have the trained model in the file model.keras and the encoded labels in label_encoders.pkl.

-Remember that the model only outputs values between 0 and 1 and we prefer readable text.
-This is what label_encoders.pkl contains.

 ### Use the model